-7.2 Physical Co-ordination - considers the physical co-ordination required to do the job.
+7.2 Physical Co-ordination - This factor considers the predominant demand for physical skills and co-ordination required to do the job in the course of normal working.

-This factor considers the predominant demand for physical skills and co-ordination required to do the job in the course of normal working, for example in the operation of hand tools and other equipment.
+Manual or finger dexterity, Hand-eye coordination, Coordination of limbs, Use of senses for example in the operation of hand tools and other equipment.
 This factor takes into account the skills required and the demands arising from the need to achieve specified standards of speed and precision.

-7.3 Physical Effort - considers the strength and stamina required to do the job.
+7.3 Physical Effort - This factor considers the type, amount, continually and frequency of the physical effort required to do the job.
+It covers stamina as well as strength.
 This factor covers all forms of physical effort required in the course of normal working, for example standing, walking, lifting, carrying, pulling, pushing, working in awkward positions such as bending, crouching, stretching; or for sitting, standing or working in a constrained position.

 The factor takes account of the greatest demands on the post holder in terms of the nature and degree of physical effort required, and the other main demands in terms of the frequency and duration of the physical effort required to do the job.

-7.4 Mental Skills - considers the thinking requirement in the job.
+7.4 Mental Skills - This factor considers the predominant thinking requirement in the job.